ceph/ceph/doc/mgr/dashboard.rst

 also be necessary to configure them separately.
 The hostname and port can be changed via the configuration key facility::

-  ceph config-key put mgr/dashboard/$name/server_addr $IP ceph config-key put mgr/dashboard/$name/server_port $PORT
+  ceph config-key set mgr/dashboard/$name/server_addr $IP ceph config-key set mgr/dashboard/$name/server_port $PORT

 where ``$name`` is the ID of the ceph-mgr who is hosting this dashboard web app.